HELP

 | VTT | Web embedding, HTML5 video |

-SRT and VTT files are generated automatically in all supported languages.
+SRT and VTT files are provided when subtitle or transcript-oriented exports are available for your workflow and plan.
 Drop them into your NLE or upload to YouTube's subtitle manager.

 Support